davidwhitney/System.Configuration.Abstractions/README.md

 If you want to directly switch out calls to `System.Configuration.ConfigurationManager` in-place, to take advantage of the strongly typed extensions and `IConfigurationInterceptors` you can replace calls to `System.Configuration.ConfigurationManager` with calls to `System.Configuration.Abstractions.ConfigurationManager.Instance` in-line, and your code should function identically.

+Lastly, you can just new up an instance of `System.Configuration.Abstractions.ConfigurationManager` anywhere, using its default constructor, and everything'll be just fine.

 # Value Added Features!

 The `IAppSettingsExtended` interface, which our `AppSettingsExtended` class implements, contains two new methods: